pretix/pretix/doc/api/resources/reusablemedia.rst

-updated                               datetime                   Date of last modification expires                               datetime                   Expiry date (or ``null``) customer                              string                     Identifier of a customer account this medium belongs to. linked_orderpositions                 list of integer            Internal IDs of tickets this medium is linked to. linked_orderposition                  integer                    **DEPRECATED.** ID of the ticket the medium is linked to, if it is linked to
+updated                               datetime                   Date of last modification expires                               datetime                   Expiry date (or ``null``) customer                              string                     Identifier of a customer account this medium belongs to. linked_orderpositions                 list of integers           Internal IDs of tickets this medium is linked to. linked_orderposition                  integer                    **DEPRECATED.** ID of the ticket the medium is linked to, if it is linked to
                                                                  only one ticket. ``null``, if the medium is linked to none or multiple tickets. linked_giftcard                       integer                    Internal ID of a gift card this medium is linked to.